Nithe14/metacritic-cli/README.md

 A very simple HTML scraper for [https://www.metacritic.com/](metacritic) made in Rust.
 Unfortunately metacritic has no API, so this is the only way to make a CLI app to search scores of games, movies etc.

+Version 1.0.2:

+- main request has now User-Agent header, cause its required by Metacritic

 Version 1.0.0 new features:

 - json ouput (-j)